gregcope/piboatmon/README.md

 The system understands the following config SMS messages - if it does not understand you will either get a hint as a reply or no reply...

 * `set boatname NAME` - Sets the boatname prefix to SMS messages
-* `nupdate phone NUMBER` - Sets the phone number to send messages to
+* `set phone NUMBER` - Sets the phone number to send messages to remeber to include the International STD code (ie +44 for UK)
-* `daily status TIMEUTC` - Sets a daily status SMS message
+* `set daily status TIMEUTC|off` - Sets/Disables a daily status SMS message
-* `daily status off` - Stops the daily status SMS messages
-* `set anchor alarm DISTANCEINM` - Sets the anchor alarm (records the fix) and sets the distance given as the alarm range.
+* `set anchor alarm DISTANCEINM|off` - Sets/Disables the anchor alarm (records the fix) and sets the distance given as the alarm range.
 If no distance given defaults to 100M
-* `anchor alarm off` - Stops the anchor alarm tracking / SMS messages
-* `debug` - Enables Debuging (dev use only)
+* `set debug on|off` - Enables|disabled Debuging (dev use only)
 * `send state` - Will reply with a status SMS
 * `set sleep time MINS` - Will set the time the Pi goes to sleep - suggest around 60 mins, cannot be less than 1 (minute)
 * `set battery ok volts Mvolts` - Will set the milivolts at which the PI will report main battery OK or not